TLouf/discrete_maths/4-counting.typ

 === Binomial coefficients

-There are many useful identieis related to these coefficients.
+There are many useful identities related to these coefficients.
 One of the most important is Pascal's identity.

 #theorem(title: "Pascal's identity")[